The Scratching Post

 But now, I face a new challenge.
 Writing the second book in the series, "Call of The Minotaur," requires a shift from being an every-so-often gardener to a more consistent one.
 I need to cultivate a disciplined writing routine, much like Justin Quayle's unwavering dedication to his garden.
 To bring this sequel to life, I must tend to my ideas regularly and nurture them into a cohesive narrative.

-Making this transition isn’t easy.
-It involves changing habits and adopting a more structured approach.
 Just as a garden flourishes with consistent care, a book develops richness and depth through regular writing sessions.
 It means setting aside time each day to write, even when inspiration doesn't strike.
 It means pruning unnecessary plotlines and weeding out distractions to focus on the core story.

 Consistency is often the most challenging part of any creative endeavor.
 It requires discipline and perseverance.
 There will be days when the words flow effortlessly, much like a well-tended garden in full bloom.
 But there will also be days when writing feels like pulling weeds in a parched garden.
 It’s during these times that the true test of a writer's (or gardener's) dedication comes into play.